braindoorg/s3-glue-redshift-guide/README.md

 # Creating an Service Pipeline in AWS to Import and Transform Data from S3 into Redshift

-The following instructions assume you are logged into AWS with an account full permission to list, modify, and create services.
-It also assumes you have an AWS region selected where you want to create these services.
+The following instructions assumes the user a user is logged into AWS with an account full permission to list, modify, and create services.
+It also assumes the user has selected the AWS region where he or she wants to create the services.

-## Main Services Involved:
+## Main Services Involved

 - IAM
 - VPC and VPC Security Groups